dibrinsofor/email-feedback/README.md

-## product name - I'm still Email From the Streets
+## product name - Email auto template

 ### what is this?